 I started with the diet and supplements first and then built up the lifestyle habits to keep my free testosterone at bay.
 Once you can get a hold on it, then you may not need to keep taking supplements to lower androgens but they definitely help.

-Read more to see where your issues might be stemming from, which supplements will work best for your situation, and to how to reduce androgens in females naturally.
+Read more to see where your issues might be stemming from, which supplements will work best for your situation, and how to reduce androgens in females naturally.

 What are Androgens?